GLP-1 Risk Calculator: Safety, Side Effects, and Metabolic Factors

 The calculator evaluates over 20 individual inputs across six categories: personal baseline data (height, weight, age, sex, BMI), GLP-1 medication selection and treatment duration, hard-stop contraindications (MTC history, MEN2, drug hypersensitivity), major cautions (pregnancy, pancreatitis, gallbladder disease, gastroparesis, kidney disease), weight loss velocity and dietary patterns, and ten weighted clinical risk factors including triglyceride levels, liver disease, tobacco use, and chronic kidney disease staging.

-• What are the side effects of GLP-1 medications?
+• What are the reported side effects of GLP-1 medications?

-GLP-1 receptor agonists carry several documented risks beyond common gastrointestinal symptoms.
-Biliary events including gallstones and cholecystitis occur at an elevated rate (RR 1.52 based on meta-analysis of 76 randomized controlled trials), with the risk being significantly higher when GLP-1 medications are used for weight loss (RR 2.29) compared to diabetes management (RR 1.27).
-Acute pancreatitis risk is also modestly elevated (RR 1.31).
-Additional concerns include delayed gastric emptying, potential interactions with oral contraceptives, and hypoglycemia risk when combined with insulin or sulfonylureas.
+Beyond common gastrointestinal symptoms, published research describes elevated rates of biliary events such as gallstones and cholecystitis.
+A meta-analysis of 76 randomized controlled trials reported a relative risk of 1.52 for biliary events, with higher risk when GLP-1 medications are used for weight loss (RR 2.29) than for diabetes management (RR 1.31).
+Other reported effects include delayed gastric emptying, possible reduced effectiveness of oral contraceptives, and increased hypoglycemia risk when combined with insulin or sulfonylureas.

-GLP-1 receptor agonists are contraindicated in individuals with a personal or family history of medullary thyroid carcinoma, those diagnosed with Multiple Endocrine Neoplasia syndrome type 2 (MEN2), and anyone with a known serious hypersensitivity to their selected GLP-1 agent.
-Major cautions apply to individuals who are pregnant or planning conception (discontinuation is required at least 2 months before planned conception for semaglutide and tirzepatide), those with active or prior pancreatitis, gallbladder disease, severe gastroparesis, or significant kidney impairment.
+FDA labeling identifies a personal or family history of medullary thyroid carcinoma and Multiple Endocrine Neoplasia syndrome type 2 (MEN2) as contraindications, along with known serious hypersensitivity to a given GLP-1 agent.
+Labeling and research also flag added caution for people who are pregnant or planning conception and those with a history of pancreatitis, gallbladder disease, severe gastroparesis, or significant kidney impairment.
+Whether any of these applies to you is a determination for your clinician, not this tool.

 • Does diet type affect GLP-1 side effect risk?

-• How does weight loss speed affect GLP-1 risk?
+• How does the speed of weight loss affect GLP-1 risk?

-Rapid weight loss is one of the strongest modifiable risk factors for gallbladder complications during GLP-1 therapy.
-Peak biliary event risk occurs between 6 and 12 months of treatment, coinciding with the most aggressive weight loss phase.
-Slower titration targeting less than 1 kilogram per week is associated with lower event rates.
-The calculator evaluates both your weekly weight loss rate and total weight loss percentage to factor this into your overall score.
+Rapid weight loss is one of the most consistently reported risk factors for gallbladder complications during GLP-1 therapy.
+Research describes peak biliary event risk between roughly 6 and 12 months of treatment, the most aggressive weight loss phase, and lower event rates with slower weight loss of less than about 1 kilogram per week.
+The tool uses your weekly rate and total weight loss only to show you where these reported patterns fall, not to calculate a personal risk level.

-• What GLP-1 medications does the calculator include?
+• Which GLP-1 medications does the tool cover?

-The calculator includes current FDA-approved GLP-1 receptor agonists and GLP-1/GIP dual agonists.
-Medication data is current as of March 2026 and includes recent approvals such as Wegovy HD 7.2 mg and Oral Wegovy 25 mg daily.
-Each agent is evaluated within the context of your selected indication (weight loss, Type 2 diabetes, or both) because risk profiles differ substantially between indications.
+The tool covers current FDA-approved GLP-1 receptor agonists and GLP-1/GIP dual agonists, with medication data current as of March 2026, including recent approvals such as Wegovy HD 7.2 mg and Oral Wegovy 25 mg daily.
+Each agent is described in the context of its approved indications, because reported risk profiles differ between weight management and Type 2 diabetes use.

 • Can GLP-1 medications interact with other drugs?

-• What clinical evidence is the calculator based on?
+• What evidence is the tool based on?

-The risk scoring model integrates data from multiple high-quality sources: a meta-analysis of 76 randomized controlled trials examining GLP-1 receptor agonists and biliary events, pooled analyses of acute pancreatitis incidence across GLP-1 trials, gastrointestinal adverse event data published in BMJ and JAMA, the FDA Adverse Event Reporting System (FAERS) database, and real-world pharmacovigilance data.
-Risk ratios and confidence intervals used in the scoring algorithm are drawn directly from these published datasets.
+The educational content draws on multiple sources, including a meta-analysis of 76 randomized controlled trials of GLP-1 receptor agonists and biliary events, pooled analyses of acute pancreatitis incidence across GLP-1 trials, gastrointestinal adverse event data published in BMJ and JAMA, the FDA Adverse Event Reporting System (FAERS), and FDA product labeling.
+Each topic in the tool links to the research behind it so you can read the original sources.

-• How is the GLP-1 risk calculator different from other screening tools?
+• How is this different from other GLP-1 resources?

 Important Disclaimer: